Max9545/inspire-finder/README.md

 1. Planning: intentionally planning an overall strategy before writing code.
 This included component structures and state if applicable
 2. Using Cypress testing, to implement E2E testing and throughly test all user flows including stubbing api calls
-3. Using the Google Api with CORS and keys.
+3. Using the FavQ's Api with an Authorization Token.
-4. Implement PWA features.
-Service worker and cache.

 ## Wins